aspnetzero/documents/docs/en/Step-by-step-publish-to-azure-angular-staticsite.md

 ### OPTIONAL: Custom Domain

-you can use Azure Storage Static website feature to have your Custom domain redirected to it with SSL enabled.
+You can use Azure Storage Static website feature to have your Custom domain redirected to it with SSL enabled.

-for that to work, you must serve the contents of the static website from Azure CDN.
+For that to work, you must serve the contents of the static website from Azure CDN.

-follow [this article](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-https-custom-domain-cdn) to create Azure CDN end point that will serve the contents over HTTPS on a custom domain.
+Follow [this article](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-https-custom-domain-cdn) to create Azure CDN end point that will serve the contents over HTTPS on a custom domain.

-remember to update the settings in ````appsettings.json```` files below to reflect the new URL for your static site, as now they will be served from the CDN over a custom domain.
+Remember to update the settings in ````appsettings.json```` files below to reflect the new URL for your static site, as now they will be served from the CDN over a custom domain.

-then add the task as described in the RELEASE pipeline below, to purge the cache on every release.
+Then add the task as described in the RELEASE pipeline below, to purge the cache on every release.

 #### Update appsettings.json

-update the **HOST** appsettings.json with the following:
+Update the **HOST** appsettings.json with the following:

 - ClientRootAddress: replaced with the static website primary end point ex: https://xxxxxx.z33.web.core.windows.net
 - CorsOrigins: add the static website primary end point

-update the **AngularUI** appsettings.json with the following:
+Update the **AngularUI** appsettings.json with the following:

 - appBaseUrl: replaced with the static website primary end point ex: https://xxxxxx.z33.web.core.windows.net

 ### Publish files to Azure Storage

-once you enable the static website feature on Azure storage, it will automatically create a special container with the name **$web**.
+Once you enable the static website feature on Azure storage, it will automatically create a special container with the name **$web**.

 *note you cannot change this name.*